dansteen/constellation/README.md

 ```
 define the `app-log-dir` volume and tell rkt which external folder to use when the volume `app-log-dir` is referenced in a mount.
 Notice that `volumes` are defined constellation-wide and are not specific to a container.
 The path in `file` should be the path to the file you want monitored *inside* the container.
 Constellation will handle correct path adjustment to find the intended file.

-## Spreading config accross multiple files
+## Spreading config across multiple files
 It is common to have multiple applications that depend on each other.
 We don't want to have to keep all of our config together, and we don't want to have to redefine the same config more than once.
-Constellation allowes the importing of other constellation configs:
+Constellation allows the importing of other constellation configs:
 ```
 require:
   - postgres.yml

 containers:
   api.app.local:
-    image: aci-repo.prod.awse.traitify.com/traitify-api:af457b220597aa34b739bff13afc514ba72e8100
+    image: aci-repo.example.com/api:af457b220597aa34b739bff13afc514ba72e8100
     state_conditions:
       timeout:
         duration: 300